renovatebot/renovate/lib/manager/travis/readme.md

 }
 ```

-If you would like to see "build matrix" support in future, please contribute ideas to [Issue #11175](https://github.com/renovatebot/renovate/issues/11175).
+If you would like to see "build matrix" support in future, please contribute ideas to [issue #11175](https://github.com/renovatebot/renovate/issues/11175).